Anchorsify/Anchorsify.github.io/_projects/Suiton.md

 Effects: If used as an Interrupt, you may choose to reduce this technique's Seal Speed by 10 and increase its Chakra cost by 10.
 You can choose to use more than the required amount of gallons of water for this technique, adding 2 points of damage per extra gallon used; all gallons of water used in this technique are removed from the battlefield afterward.
 Used as a normal attack, it does full damage to a single target, and half damage to everyone else within its Area (including you, if you are in it).

 As an Interrupt, it can be used to counter any ranged ninjutsu attack.
 Daikoudan may be used to Interrupt techniques so long as its Speed is equal to or less than theirs.
 The two attacks collide, and their damage is compared.
 For this comparison, treat Katon technqiues as dealing 25% less damage, and Doton as dealing 25% more.
 If the incoming attack does more damage, you are hit by it, but it has its damage reduced by half.
 If Daikoudan's damage is greater, it becomes an attack against the opponent with +5 Accuracy, along with any Accuracy bonuses (but not penalties) of the attack it countered.
 It does an additional (X * 10) damage, where X is the Chakra cost of the move it countered.
-Similarly, if a ninjutsu-based defense is used against Daikoudan, and fails to stop it completely, it does full damage (bypassing partial success) and adds (X * 10) damage, with X being the Chakra cost of the failed defense.
+Similarly, if a non-Doton ninjutsu-based defense is used against Daikoudan, and fails to stop it completely, it does full damage (bypassing partial success) and adds (X * 10) damage, with X being the Chakra cost of the failed defense; against Doton defenses, it still does full damage if the defense fails to stop it, but it does not gain damage based upon the Chakra cost of the failed defense.

 #### --( Dai Bakusui Shouha - Great Exploding Water Shockwave )--
 A stronger version of the B-rank Exploding Water Shockwave, the user spits out a truly prodigious amount of water.

  - Chakra: 30 + X
  - Upkeep: 8
- - Range: 20 + X * 4
- - Area: 20 + X * 4
+ - Area: 20 + X * 3
  - Speed: 26
  - Seal Speed: 32
- - Status: Stun (10 + X)
+ - Status: Stun 20
- - Tags: Area of Effect, Environmental
+ - Tags: Area of Effect, Environmental, Ground

-Effects: This adds (200+ X * 20) gallons of water to the battlefield.
+Effects: This adds (100+ X * 20) gallons of water to the battlefield.
 X has a maximum of your Chakra Control ranks.
 Unlike other Suiton techniques, you can use the water from this technique even while maintaining its upkeep.
-So long as you maintain its Upkeep and there are least 200 gallons of water on the battlefield, any techniques which function by altering the condition of the ground (such as Syrup Capture Field, or Retsudotensho) are effectively useless, as the water forms a flattened orb over the affected area, with the user anchored at its center.
+So long as you maintain its Upkeep and there are least 300 gallons of water on the battlefield, all other Ground-tagged techniques (such as Syrup Capture Field, or Retsudotensho) are effectively useless, as the water forms a flattened orb over the affected area, with the user anchored at its center.
 The water orb will follow them, and the below effects will be maintained (when the upkeep ends, so do they, as the water disperses over a much larger area): Anyone who can't stand on water will begin to sink into the orb, and is forced to swim (at half their normal movement speed, unaided by normal movement-increasing techniques), and until they exit the area, they suffer a Suffocation 1 every 10 IC.
 Someone forced to swim in this way can take a Speed 5 action to keep themselves at the surface of the water, preventing them from gaining any Suffocation status from this technique for 15 IC.

 #### --( Hijutsu: Kirisame - Secret Technique: Mist Rain )--
 This technique causes it to start raining over a small (well, for... rain) area.
 This rain is chakra-infused, and will siphon away any chakra which doesn't match its own (in other words, its creator's); fallen rain evaporates rapidly, only to fall again, and shrouds the area in a thick mist.